elias-johnson/elias-johnson.github.io/README.md

 # Personal Website
-I am currently developing a website as a personal project.
-I am in the process of connecting my domain to this website.
+Welcome to my personal portfolio website!
+I plan to add my projects here as they come to fruition.